 WiiMote and GlovePie is MIDI Prerequisites (what you need to get it working): Hardware ComputerBluetooth adapter (an adapter for using an open wireless protocol for exchanging data over short distances).
 Wii Remote (also known as a wiimote, the primary controller for Nintendo's Wii console)Software GlovePie(is a free Programmable Input Emulator, originally for the Essential Reality P5 Virtual Reality Glove, which now supports a huge range of input devices, especially the Nintendo Wii Remote (Wiimote))MIDI Yoke (allows you to connect the MIDI output from one program to the MIDI input of a different program)MIDI-OX (is a 32 bit multi-purpose tool: it is both a diagnostic tool and a System Exclusive librarian.
+It can perform filtering and mapping of MIDI data streams.
 Let's get going: Where possible I provided links to the necessary download locations.
 Download MIDI Yoke and install it.
 Press Close and REBOOT your computer.
-Configuring MIDI ports in Windows Go to the "Audio" TAB and select "Out to MIDI Yoke: 1" as MIDI music playback device and click "OK".
+Configuring MIDI ports in Windows Download MIDI-OX and install it.
 Configuring MIDI-OX

-The Petting Zu: Your First Three Leaves Once you've graduated from the Petting Zu, you'll get some nice perks.
-The biggest perk is that all of your outgoing links will become dofollow links.
-If your account is in the Petting Zu, that means all of your links are nofollow links.
-What on Earth does that mean?
-Those familiar with SEO (search engine optimization) might be familiar with dofollow and nofollow links.
-There are other perks, too.
-What else?
-You'll get a badge on your profile page for this accomplishment.
-We encourage you to stop by the forums and introduce yourself, if you haven't already.
-Note: You'll only be able to post in the forums after you graduate.
-Photo by John McStravick.
 List of video game musicians The following is a list of computer and video game musicians, those who have worked in the video game industry to produce video game soundtracks or otherwise contribute musically.
 A broader list of major figures in the video game industry is also available.
 For a full article, see video game music.
-The list is sorted in alphabetical order by last name.
 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z References